Scholastica (company)

 Scholastica is a web-based software platform for managing academic journals with integrated peer review and open access publishing tools.

 History

 Scholastica was founded in 2012 by Brian Cody, Rob Walsh, and Cory Schires, who met while they were graduate students at the University of Chicago.
 In May 2014, Scholastica acquired $510,000 in seed funding from investors.

 Product

-Scholastica offers two main products: Peer review software and Open Access publishing software.
+Scholastica offers three main products: a journal peer review management system, a single-source article production service, and an open access journal publishing platform with built-in analytics and archiving and discovery service integrations.
 Scholastica customers include journals in the humanities, social sciences, and STEM, as well as student-run law reviews.

 Academic publishing

 In March 2016 Discrete Analysis, an arXiv overlay journal launched by Fields Medalist Sir Timothy Gowers, started using Scholastica for both Peer review and Open Access publishing.